LIBRARY USER POLICIES:

 The Corona Public Library is not the guarantor of the safety of the children who use our facilities.
 Our facilities are open to the public, a situation which can present risks to children.
 The safety and security of the children are the responsibility of the parent or adult caregiver.

 Parents or adult caregivers should monitor all activities and behavior of their children while they are in the library.
-The staff person in charge will request that a child leave the premises if the Library Rules of Conduct are not followed.
+When a child is unattended or under-attended/ignored and the behavior of the child is disruptive or inappropriate (or)

 In the event an emergency forces the immediate closing of the library, children should know what procedure to follow as determined by their parents or adult caregivers.